cosmos/testnets/v7-theta/local-testnet/README.md

 ## Submitting and voting on a software upgrade proposal

-Submit a software upgrade proposal.
+You can submit a software upgrade proposal without specifiying a binary, but this only works for those nodes who are manually preparing the upgrade binary.

 ```
 cosmovisor tx gov submit-proposal software-upgrade v7-Theta \